DannyStoll1/dynamo/README.md

 ### User Scripts (Experimental)

 Users can now write scripts at runtime to study custom dynamical systems.
-Since this requires compiling code, [Cargo](https://rustup.rs/) is a strict dependency.
+Since this requires compiling code locally, [Cargo](https://rustup.rs/) is a strict dependency.
+Python3 and [SymPy](https://www.sympy.org/en/index.html) are also required for the transpilation process.

 To try out this feature, navigate to the project directory and run `cargo run -rF scripting`.
 This feature has only been tested on Linux.